 What is Real GDP?

-Real GDP (Gross Domestic Product) doesn’t compute the GDP at a current market price.
+Real GDP (Gross Domestic Product) doesn’t calculate the GDP at a current market price.
 It takes the price of a base year and then calculates the quantities produced of the current year and then multiply the two to find out the GDP.
 Nominal Gross Domestic Product is the sum-total of all the goods, finished products, services produced during a particular year after taking inflation into account.

 Real Gross Domestic Product of the US increased to 2.3% in 2017 as compared to an increase of 1.5% in 2016.